ibm-cloud-docs/SecureGateway/securegateway_faq.md

 #### Set password on the Secure Gateway Client UI
 It is recommended to set the UI password to restrict the access of the Secure Gateway Client UI.
 Please see [Interacting with the Client](./securegateway_interaction.html#interacting-with-the-client) for more details about how to set the password using startup configuration or interactive commands on Secure Gateway Client terminal command line.

 ## What is gateway migration?
+Why the domain is changed after 2018 December?
 {: #gateway-migration}

 ### Question
 After 2018 December maintenance, there is a migrate button on the gateway panel, what is the usage of that button?
+Why the domain is changed?

 ### Answer

-After 2018 December maintenance, the cloud host of Secure Gateway is getting renamed to use the `securegateway.appdomain.cloud` instead of `integration.ibmcloud.com`.
-For backward compatibility, the existing gateway will keep using the old domain until the gateway is migrated.
+After 2018 December maintenance, the cloud host of Secure Gateway is getting renamed to use the `securegateway.appdomain.cloud` instead of `integration.ibmcloud.com`, and use the `securegateway.cloud.ibm.com` for gateway authentication instead of `bluemix.net`.
+For backward compatibility, the existing gateway will keep using the old domain until the gateway is migrated, and the SG client v180fp9 and former will keep using `bluemix.net` for gateway authentication.

 After the migration, the cloud host of the on-premise destinations will change to use the new domain, the users/applications will need to update to send the reqeust to the new cloud host.